What is Cross Origin Resource Sharing (CORS) ?

 Preflight request

-Upon browser “approval”, the browser sends the actual request with the actual HTTP request method (ie make available to the javascript)
+The browser checks the headers and upon browser “approval”, the browser sends the actual request with the actual HTTP request method (ie make available to the javascript)

-The preflight response may be cached.
+The preflight response may be cached via the access-control-max-age response header

 CORS Response Headers

-For instance, the most important is the Access-Control-Allow-Origin header that indicates which origin sites are allowed.
+For instance, the most important is the access-control-allow-origin header that indicates which origin sites are allowed.

 For example, if you add the below header to your response, you will allow the page/script of http://www.example.com to make request in the browser against your website.